Molly Lewis (ukulele player): Public appearances

-She is a regular performer at w00tstock alongside Paul and Storm, Adam Savage and Wil Wheaton.
-She has performed with the Presidents of the United States of America.
+She was a regular performer at w00tstock, a traveling variety show that began in 2006, alongside Paul and Storm, Adam Savage, and Wil Wheaton.
+She has also performed with the Presidents of the United States of America.
 During live performances, she occasionally forgets to bring key instruments, like the kazoo from "I Pity the Fool", and substitutes other things from her pocket, notably a rape whistle.
 In an animated music video of "I Pity the Fool", the kazoo solo is shown being played by a cartoon version of Mr. T.

 Lewis has appeared on NBC's Los Angeles' show Music LA.
 She recorded the theme music for Episode 2 of Season 3 of The Legend of Neil.
-She participated in Jonathan Coulton's January 2011 JoCo Cruise Crazy with John Hodgman, Wil Wheaton, Paul and Storm, Bill Corbett and Kevin Murphy from Mystery Science Theater 3000 and RiffTrax, and Mike Phirman.
+She performed at Jonathan Coulton's first JoCo Cruise in 2011 with John Hodgman, Wil Wheaton, Paul and Storm, Bill Corbett and Kevin Murphy from Mystery Science Theater 3000 and RiffTrax, and Mike Phirman, and remained a regular performer at the event for many years.

 On February 22, 2011, Lewis performed her song, "An Open Letter to Stephen Fry", to Stephen Fry himself at Harvard University, during an event marking the Humanist Chaplaincy at Harvard giving its Lifetime Achievement Award to Fry.

 In fall of 2012, Lewis toured as a solo act for the first time (outside of w00tstock shows) as part of the "Ladies of Ragnarok" tour with the Doubleclicks, performing 19 concerts in the Northeast and Midwestern United States.
 In January 2013, Lewis toured the West Coast for the first time, also with the Doubleclicks, performing nine shows in California, Oregon and Washington.
 Both tours were sponsored by fans who could buy postcards or T-shirts to help the musicians cover costs.

+In 2014, Lewis co-wrote a musical with screenwriter Josh A. Cagan titled Thanksgiving vs. Christmas, which was staged live on November 19, 2014, at The Triple Door concert venue in Seattle.
+The show mimics classic holiday television specials, and features appearances by Joseph Scrimshaw, the Doubleclicks, and others, with Kevin Murphy of Mystery Science Theater 3000 and RiffTrax as Santa Claus.
+It was recorded and released on CD in 2015.

-Since 2019, Lewis has hosted "The Panalysts", a YouTube web series produced by LoadingReadyRun.
+Starting in 2019, Lewis hosted "The Panalysts", a YouTube web series produced by LoadingReadyRun.

 Awards and achievements

-Her cover of Coulton's "Tom Cruise Crazy" earned Ukulele Hunt's 2007 "Ukulele Video of the Year" for 2007.
-That video brought her to the attention of Coulton, who has since invited her to perform with him and with Paul and Storm.
+Her cover of Coulton's "Tom Cruise Crazy" earned Ukulele Hunt's "Ukulele Video of the Year" for 2007.
+That video brought her to the attention of Coulton, which led to her opening for him on several occasions.

-She won the third edition of Quick Stop Entertainment's Masters of Song Fu competition, defeated 16 other artists, including Hank Green and Paul and Storm.
+She won the third edition of Quick Stop Entertainment's Masters of Song Fu competition in 2009, defeating 16 other artists, including Hank Green and Paul and Storm.